MJoergen/nexys4ddr/mandelbrot/README.md

 given a job.
 With 640 jobs, the maximum delay is about 1 ms, assuming the columns operate at 150 MHz.
 This delay is negligible.

+## Timing
+I've added counters to measure the total time it takes to generate the picture as well as the total amount of time the iterators are waiting to write to display memory.

+The total time taken in 472*2^11 clock cycles, which at a frequency of 150 MHz becomes 6,4 milliseconds.

+The average waiting time for each iterator is 28642/240 * 2^11 clock cycles, which is 1,6 milliseconds.
+So a quarter of the time is spent waiting.
+However, at this processing speed it really doesn't matter.